Sewer Lateral Replacement in the Bay Area: What It Costs and How It Works

 How Much Does Sewer Lateral Replacement Cost in the Bay Area?

 Sewer lateral replacement costs in the Bay Area vary widely based on project complexity.
+Use the interactive sewer lateral replacement cost calculator below for an instant estimate based on your lateral's length, depth, and what sits above it — then read on for the full breakdown.
 Here is what we typically see across our projects in San Mateo County, San Francisco, Alameda County, and surrounding areas:

 The most common range we see for a full sewer lateral replacement in the Bay Area is $8,000 to $18,000.
 Projects involving street cuts, deep excavations, or coordination with multiple agencies push toward the higher end.